-Applicants seeking a Replication or Expansion award will be expected to meet the federal definition of a "High-Quality Charter School", including demonstrating the following in their application, to be eligible for a Replication or Expansion subgrant award:
+Applicants seeking a Replication or Expansion award will be expected to demonstrate the following in their application eligible for a Replication or Expansion subgrant award:

-- Evidence of strong academic results, including above state average growth and proficiency on ISAT. - No significant issues identified by authorizer in areas of student safety, school finance, operational management, or statutory/regulatory compliance. - Success in significantly increasing student achievement, including graduation rates, for all students and for each subgroup defined by ESSA (e.g. economically disadvantaged, students with disabilities, Hispanic or Latino, and ELL). - Good standing with authorizer and lenders. - Evidence of a student waitlist. - Evidence of strong and stable leadership and governance.
+- Evidence of strong academic results, including at least three years of above state average growth and proficiency on ISAT. - No significant issues identified by authorizer in areas of student safety, school finance, operational management, or statutory/regulatory compliance.

+- Success in significantly increasing student achievement, including graduation rates, for all students and for each subgroup defined by ESSA (e.g. economically disadvantaged, students with disabilities, Hispanic or Latino, and ELL). - Good standing with authorizer and lenders. - Evidence of a student waitlist. - Evidence of strong and stable leadership and governance. - Evidence of community and parent support for the school.